GaioTransposon/metadata_mining/README.md

 <a name="container-2"></a>
 ## Container 2: Benchmark Annotation via Interactive Interface

-This container supports the creation and manual curation of a benchmark (also referred to as gold standard dictionary - gold_dict.pkl), which maps selected sample IDs to:
+This container supports the creation and manual curation of a benchmark (also referred to as gold standard dictionary - file: gold_dict.pkl), which maps selected sample IDs to:
 - a biome (animal, plant, soil, water, other)
 - a specific sample origin (sub-biome)
 - geographic coordinates (latitude/longitude)
 - a short geographic location description

 This container includes two interactive scripts:
-- make_gold_dict.py: read the metadata from each sample and annotate samples yourself.
+- make_gold_dict.py: you are shown metadata from each sample and you can annotate samples yourself.
-- edit_gold_dict.py: modify or correct existing entries (when you realise you made a mistake).
+- edit_gold_dict.py: you can modify or correct existing entries (when you realise you made a mistake).

 ⚠️ These scripts use input() prompts, so they must be run inside an interactive Docker session as running them directly with conda run or piping won't work properly.